 - La Caleta: on the other side of the port, there is a small wild cove with amazing crystalline waters.
 The beach has rocks and it’s sheltered from the strong winds.
 It is perfect for seclusion and peaceful moments.

 - Cañuelo: amazing, wild beach with unspoiled beauty.
 It is small with sand and crystal-clear waters.
-Access to the beach is kind of difficult so we suggest that you don’t pack heavily.
+Access to the beach can be challenging so we suggest that you don’t pack heavily.

 - Los Alemanes: a large beach with lush vegetation and fine sand.
-Its waters are simply amazing and inviting.
-Visitors choose it for swimming, sunbathing, picnic and sunset watching.
+Its waters are truly amazing and inviting.
+Visitors choose it for swimming, sunbathing, picnics, and sunset watching.
 Parking can be tricky so we recommend you get there early.

 Windsurfing on a sunny day at Valdevaqueros beach in Tarifa